-TESTING AND AUDITS
+TESTING AND COMPLIANCE

-Connected toys are more commonly internet enabled devices with Wi-Fi, Bluetooth, or other connected capabilities built in.
+Wireless Toys are more commonly internet enabled devices with Wi-Fi, Bluetooth, or other connected capabilities built in.

 The company that creates the toys collects the data from the toy and usually stores this in a database outside of the product allowing the user to have a more personalized experience.
 Whenever the collection of data is present, the risk of this data being hacked is of concern, particularly when the user is child.